Christopher B. Quinn

 Quinn holds a B.A. in Economics from the University of South Florida, and started an insurance agency in Delaware County in 2002.
 Prior to being elected state representative, Quinn served as a Middletown Township Councilman and as Vice Treasurer of the Delaware County Industrial Development Authority.

 Quinn was elected to the state House in a special election held on July 12, 2016.
 During his tenure, he sat on the Appropriations, Consumer Affairs, and Insurance committees.
 He lost the 2022 general election to Democrat Lisa Borowski of Radnor.

+On February 13, 2025, Senator Dave McCormick announced his selection of Quinn to be the Southeastern PA Regional Director for the senator's office.